 Breakthrough SJC works in collaboration with the City of San Juan Capistrano, Marco Forster Middle School, Capistrano Unified School District, and various local organizations to effectively serve and equip its students for academic success today, in high school and beyond.

-In ten consecutive years, Breakthrough SJC has served a total of 264 students from the San Juan Capistrano community.
+In twelve consecutive years, Breakthrough SJC has served more than 300 students from the San Juan Capistrano community.
 Breakthrough has grown immensely since 2006, and we remain dedicated to serving our community effectively by providing valuable resources to our students and families.

 Breakthrough SJC is one of 25 affiliate sites across the nation belonging to Breakthrough Collaborative, and it is the only Breakthrough site in southern California.
 The Collaborative was founded in San Francisco in 1978 and has served over 40,000 students and teachers to date.
 Each year, 5,000 students and 1,000 teachers join the movement in making college a reality for underserved students.
 The program’s efficacy has been confirmed by Stanford University and the American Institute of Research through longitudinal and pre- and post- test assessments.
 Breakthrough Collaborative brings innovative programs into communities across the country for local impact supported and informed by national infrastructure and expertise.